bunchofletters/CS213_Photos_41/README.md

     Username: “admin” (not case sensitive)-> admin portal can get access to add list users, create a new user, and delete an existing user

     Username: “stock” (not case sensitive) -> Store stock photos under this user, in an album named "stock".
-Reserve username
+Reserved username

 -------------------------------------------------------------------------------------